teknostatik/blog/_posts/2024-10-02-Setting up the pipeline.md

 * This is then pushes to Wordpress, where a new post is created
 * The Wordpress post is pushed to Mastodon

 I think I'm mostly there, but am still debugging.
-I've had two _mostly_ working solutions, but neither meets all the requirements yet.
+I've had two _mostly_ working solutions, but neither is good enough.